homam/fs-blog-engine/README.md

 ## async-ls
 ES6 Promises are similar to Monads in FP.

-I developed [async-ls](https://github.com/homam/async-ls) with a similar funcionality to [Async.js](https://github.com/caolan/async). async-ls is more suitable for FP programming with LiveScript and (Lazy) Promises.
+I developed [async-ls](https://github.com/homam/async-ls) with a similar functionality to [Async.js](https://github.com/caolan/async). async-ls is more suitable for FP programming with LiveScript and (Lazy) Promises.

 # Scalability